bparanj/crystal/programming/javascript/vue/highlight.md

 }
 ```

 Adjust this styling as needed.
-The syntax highlighting is primarily handled by the inline styles and classes Shiki injects, but you can still tweak the container’s appearance.
+The syntax highlighting is handled by the inline styles and classes Shiki injects, but you can still tweak the container’s appearance.

 - Nuxt Content integrates with Shiki by default, making syntax highlighting easy.
 - Configuring `content.highlight` in `nuxt.config.ts` allows you to choose a theme and languages.